Knotx/knotx/documentation/src/main/wiki/ProductionUsage.md

 #### Configuration

-The *core* module contains 4 Knot.x verticle without any sample data.
+The *core* module contains four Knot.x verticles without any sample data.
 Here's how its configuration files look based on a sample **standalone.json** available in knotx-standalone module:
 **standalone.json**
 ```json
 {